 OCCUPATIONAL THERAPY ASSISTANT

+Service Specific Name:

+USAF: N/A

-USA: Occupational Therapy Specialist USN: Occupational Therapy Assistant
+USA: Occupational Therapy Specialist

+USN: Occupational Therapy Assistant

+Course Length:

+USA: 718 hours / 18 weeks, 2 days

+USN: 1336 hours / 33 weeks, 2 days

+Course Prerequisites: See service specific requirements

+Description:

-Description: The Occupational Therapy Assistant (OTA) course provides a basic knowledge of OTA fundamentals, anatomy, physiology, and kinesiology; clinical evaluation; treatment interventions; and clinical reasoning.
+The Occupational Therapy Assistant (OTA) course provides a basic knowledge of OTA fundamentals, anatomy, physiology, and kinesiology; clinical evaluation; treatment interventions; and clinical reasoning.
 Training objectives are achieved through lecture, group activities, demonstration, hands-on instruction, clinical observation, clinical experience, and computer-based or blended learning options.
-Performance evaluations and computerized tests are used to assess students' knowledge and skills development.
-Upon satisfactory completion of both phases of training, graduates are awarded the following skills/job identifiers: Army Military Occupational Specialty Code (68L10); or Navy Enlisted Classification Code (L21A).
+Performance evaluations and computerized tests are used to assess student's knowledge and skills development.
+Upon satisfactory completion of both didactic and fieldwork training, graduates are awarded the following skills/job identifiers: Army Military Occupational Specialty Code (68L10); or Navy Enlisted Classification Code (L21A).
 This METC course is available to United States Army, United States Navy, and foreign military personnel.

-Phase I training consists of 18 weeks and two days of training for Army; and 17 weeks and two days of training for Navy, conducted at Fort Sam Houston, Texas.
-This training prepares students to become entry level OTAs who will assist occupational therapists to provide rehabilitative services to military beneficiaries.
-The didactic training is conducted primarily in classrooms and laboratories; however, opportunities are provided for students to observe OTA service delivery in local clinical settings (Fieldwork Level 1).

-Army students attend Phase II (Fieldwork Level II) clinical training for an additional 16 weeks at a military medical treatment facility in the Military Health System.
-Navy students attend Phase II (Fieldwork Level II) clinical training for an additional 16 weeks in San Antonio-area military and civilian healthcare facilities with whom METC has an official Memorandum of Agreement (MOA).

-The associate-degree-level occupational therapy assistant course is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
-Graduates from this course receive college credits and an associate degree from the College of Allied Health Sciences.

-Credentialing Information: Graduates of the course will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The didactic portion of the course- 18 weeks and two days of training for Army (phase I); and 17 weeks and two days of training for Navy is conducted at Fort Sam Houston, Texas.
+This training prepares students to become entrylevel OTAs who will assist occupational therapists in providing rehabilitative services to military beneficiaries.
+The training is conducted primarily in classrooms and laboratories; however, students also observe OTA service delivery in local clinical settings (Fieldwork Level 1).
+Army students attend Fieldwork Level II (Phase II) clinical training for an additional 16 weeks at a military medical treatment facility in the Military Health System.
+Navy students attend Fieldwork Level II clinical training for an additional 16 weeks in San Antonio-area military and civilian healthcare facilities with whom METC has an official Memorandum of Agreement (MOA).
+Accreditation or Related Information: Army Graduates of this course receive 46 semester hours of credit from the College of Allied Health Sciences (CAHS).
+Navy Graduates of this course receive 45 semester hours of credit from the College of Allied Health Sciences (CAHS).
+The associate-degree-level occupational therapy assistant course is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Ave, Suite 510E, Bethesda, MD 20814-6519, www.acoteonline.org.
+ACOTE's telephone number c/0 AOTA is (301) 652-AOTA.
+Certification Information: Graduates of the course will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.

-PHARMACY TECHNICIAN

-USAF: Pharmacy Technician, Phase 1